isomerpages/nparks-juronglake/_happenings/Lunar New Year 2026 at Chinese Garden.md

 a season defined by&nbsp;strength, bold moves, and exploration.&nbsp;Our celebrations are curated with families in mind, offering a perfect blend of nature and tradition.
-Whether you are looking for a peaceful stroll or festive excitement, there is something for everyone.</p>
+Whether you are looking for a peaceful stroll or festive excitement, there is something for everyone. 🐎</p>
 <p></p>
 <h3><strong>Lunar New Year Programmes</strong></h3>
 <table style="minWidth: 50px">